 For a Proficiency Award, a student must:

-Complete all applicable coursework in a VCCCD Board approved Proficiency Award with no less than a “C” or “P” in each course.
+Complete all applicable coursework in a VCCCD Board approved Proficiency Award with no less than a “C” or “P” (formerly “CR”) in each course.

 Graduation Application Procedure

-Students must file a petition for a degree, certificate, and/or proficiency award through the Counseling Office.
+Students must file a petition for a degree and certificate through the Counseling Office/Center.
+For proficiency awards, check with the issuing department for the application procedure.

-District Colleges offer three graduation dates: Summer term, Fall semester, and Spring semester.
+District Colleges offer three graduation dates: Fall semester, Spring semester, Summer term.

 Graduation ceremonies are conducted at the end of the Spring semester.